thuibregtse/PracticeGit/README.md

 # PracticeGit
 For initial practice
-I have added a new set of words
+I have added a second line